kanghuahe/hugo-astronaut/README.md

-    posts = "posts"  # content directory where to find home page posts; default searches in "posts" and "post" showPostsLink = true  # show or hide the link to the simple post list extraContentDirs = []  # other content directories to render similarly to the home page showcaseDir = "showcase"  # create a content directory that shows a special showcase section in the home page
+    posts = "posts"  # content directory where to find home page posts; default searches in "posts" and "post" showPostsLink = true  # show or hide the link to the simple post list

     # shows a specified single page as a home page, instead of the traditional articles list
     # requires setting `homeSinglePage`
-    # goes well with extraContentDirs
     showSinglePageAsHome = false
     homeSinglePage = "/home"